Apple TV (device): 4K (third generation, 2022)

-On October 18, 2022, Apple announced an updated Apple TV 4K with the A15 Bionic chip with a 5-core CPU (one high efficiency core disabled) and 5-core GPU, support for HDR10+, reduced weight and dimensions, and removed the "TV" text from the top of the unit, leaving only the Apple logo.
-It supports HDMI 2.1 QMS that allows a change of refresh rate without having a blank screen interruption.
-It comes in two configurations, a Wi-Fi-only model with 64 GB of storage, and a more expensive 128 GB model with Wi-Fi, Ethernet and a Thread radio.
-The included Siri Remote charges via USB-C instead of Lightning.
+On October 18, 2022, Apple announced an Apple TV 4K with the A15 Bionic chip with a 5-core CPU (one high efficiency core disabled) and 5-core GPU, support for HDR10+, Metal 4, reduced weight and dimensions (due to the removal of the fan), and without the "TV" text on the top of the unit, retaining the Apple logo.
+It supports HDMI 2.1 QMS that allows a change of refresh rate without a blank screen interruption. tvOS 18.2 added support for variable widescreen aspect ratios for projectors.
+It comes in two configurations, a Wi-Fi-only model with 64 GB of storage, and a more expensive 128 GB model that adds Ethernet and a Thread radio.
+The included Siri Remote charges via USB-C.

+On June 25, 2026, the U.S. prices of the 64 GB and 128 GB models were increased to $199 and $249, respectively, a 54% and 67% increase of over the initial $129 and $149 prices, due to higher component prices caused by the global RAM and SSD shortage.